 It’s the last week of the first month of the new year — and there’s lots going on.

-From the megamall discussion at the Miami-Dade Commission calendar2to an upzone request in Doral to a town hall “brainstorming session” (read: campaign event) in Coral Gables — this is where and when we watch our government and politicians in action.
+From the megamall discussion at the Miami-Dade Commission to an upzone request in Doral to a town hall “brainstorming session” (read: campaign event) in Coral Gables — this is where and when we watch our government and politicians in action.

 But also, it’s the first week without a Tuesday Morning Breakfast Club in Miami Beach.
 Sad.
 Someone please, please find a new venue before the election cycle gets in full swing.